 La Coruña - history

-La Coruña's origins go back to the Celts, Phoenicians and Romans.
-Their settlers appreciated the protected natural harbor on the Atlantic Ocean.
+La Coruña's origins date back to the Celts, Phoenicians and Romans.
+The settlers appreciated the protected natural harbor on the Atlantic.
 In Roman times the place was called Ardobicum Corunium.
 The Tower of Hercules, an ancient lighthouse that has been a UNESCO World Heritage Site since 2009, is a reminder of Roman rule.